MadByteDE/SPT-Linux-Guide/docs/issues.md

 **Solution**

-It's a known bug in Lutris 0.5.17 that has been fixed for the next Lutris update.

-In the meantime - as a workaround - you can disable CLI-mode in Lutris **while using Proton**:

-- Lutris: `Configure` → `System options` → `cli mode`
+*(Updated 2024/12/23)*

+It's a missing ""feature"" in Lutris.
-This will launch the server in a custom CMD window (without ANSI / colored text support).
+It's possible to work around the issue by enabling `CLI mode` in the `system options` tab & changing/setting the value of the environment variable `PROTON_VERB` to `run`.
+This will launch the server window in a custom windows-like CMD window (without ANSI/color support).

-Make sure to re-enable this option if you switch back to any Wine runner e.g. `wine-ge`.

 [Back](#table-of-content)

-## 4. Manual installation
+## 4. Manual installation / Others

 ### 4.1 SPT.Launcher not launching / .NET Desktop Runtime not found